 Fast Forward 2 years….

 I was reading, or re-reading, The Essential Guide to Getting Your Book Published and something struck me- how much I’ve grown as a person and a writer.
-One of the many things mentioned is going back and editing.
-Or, in my mind finding a great editor who will rip your book apart and demand better.
+One of the many things mentioned is going back and editing- a blog, a book or even an article, update a ebook if something is factually incorrect now.
+Or, in my mind finding a great editor who will rip your book apart and demand better- you should expect no less then your best.
 What struck me was the idea that a team is better than simply a person.

 I’m surprised it took me this long to figure out this, so without much delay I went to Kobo, and went and self-published my e-book there.
 I had to laugh at my own mistake- I found it easy to put together my book on Kobo, the same as with Kindle.